Park Rules, Etiquette and Safety

 Children must be supervised at all times:

 Children are not allowed to be in the main park without an adult.
-Dogs and children can easily frighten one another, so please keep your children with you at all times, keep in mind that as a dog park there will be dogs of all sizes running around.
-Children under 14 years should remain in the children’s area situated in the café.
+Dogs and children can easily frighten one another, so please keep your children with you and supervised at all times, keep in mind that as a dog park there will be dogs of all sizes running around.
+At busier times, we will request that children under 14 years of age remain in a safe, designated area.
 Children are not permitted to run and/or play on the dog play/agility equipment.

 Closely watch your dog(s) at all times: